Skip to main content

 SA Stamp Duty Calculator 2026

-On a $600,000 property in South Australia, you'll pay approximately $21,330 in stamp duty (2025–26 rates).
-SA does not offer first home buyer stamp duty concessions, but the $15,000 FHOG is available for new homes.
+On a $600,000 property in South Australia, you'll pay $26,830 in stamp duty (2025–26 rates).
+SA offers full duty exemption for first home buyers purchasing a new home with no price cap, but no concession applies to established homes.
+The $15,000 FHOG is also available for new homes up to $650,000.

 Calculate Your SA Stamp Duty